kubeflow/community/guidelines/auth.md

 # Authentication and Authorization Guideline

 This guideline documents the current best practices for authentication and authorization in Kubeflow.
+Kubeflow Application Developers should use this guide to effectively integrate their applications with Kubeflow.
+This document answers the following questions:
-* Kubeflow Application Developers should use this guide to effectively integrate their applications with Kubeflow.
+* Authentication: How do application know the identity of the user making a request?
-* Kubeflow Cluster Administrators should use this guide to understand Kubeflow's auth architecture.
+* Authorization: How do applications act on behalf of the user?

 ## Introduction